Orange Triangle On Blue

 Image Description

-Abstract design of four black and white triangles on a yellow background.
+Abstract design of an orange triangle with a white zigzag shape on a blue background.

 Back Style